This television has been discontinued.

-The LG LN5300 LED TV has a picture quality similar to the LN5400.
-It has a good viewing angle but its blacks are not very good.
+The LG LN5300 LED TV has picture quality similar to the LN5400.
+It has a good viewing angle, but its blacks are not very good.
 It also has some slight motion blur.
 Its strongest point is its very low input lag.

 - Very low input lag.

 - Average motion blur.

 - Poor contrast.